HepUsfq2024/FinalProjectRepo/README.md

   ```
   wget https://raw.githubusercontent.com/HepUsfq2024/FinalProjectRepo/main/data/ntuples.json
   ```
-* NOte that this `ntuples.json` file contains the datasets suited for the template example.
+* Note that this `ntuples.json` file contains the datasets suited for the template example.
 The analysis template is an old version of an analysis that used to search for a *4-top* production process.
-The datasets there do not really matter much, what it matters is the structure of the files.
+The datasets there do not really matter much, what it matters is the structure of the filesets.
 You will have to replace those datasets and files with the files that you have produced in the first stage, the nano ADO production (just in case, if we need later, be open to the possibility of using nanoaod files already produced centrally by CMS).

+  There are two versions of this `ntuples.json` file in the `data` folder of the Github repository `FinalProjectRepo`, which serve as examples.
+One with filepaths pointing to the cern opendata servers (uses the `root:` director) and the other one that assumes local files (uses the `file:` director.)

 * For the template `ntuples.json` we have used these datasets:
   * `/SingleMuon/Run2016H-UL2016_MiniAODv2_NanoAODv9-v1/NANOAOD`, aliased `SingleMuon` (data)